 - Yellow fever

 These diseases most commonly occur in tropical areas of the world.
 When viral hemorrhagic fevers occur in the United States, they're usually found in people who've recently traveled internationally.

 Viral hemorrhagic fevers are spread by contact with infected animals, people or insects.
-No current treatment can cure viral hemorrhagic fevers, and immunizations exist for only a few types.
+No current treatment can cure viral hemorrhagic fever.
+The antiviral drug ribavirin (Rebetol, Virazole, others) may help shorten the course of some infections and prevent complications in some cases.
+Vaccinations exist for only a few types of viral hemorrhagic fevers.
 Until additional vaccines are developed, the best approach is prevention.

 Signs and symptoms of viral hemorrhagic fevers vary by disease.
-In general, initial symptoms may include:
+In general, initial signs and symptoms may include:

 - High fever

 Severe cases of some types of viral hemorrhagic fevers may cause bleeding, but people rarely die of blood loss.
 Bleeding may occur: